SaturneV/eBPF-IoTShield/listing/README.md

 It is useful for quickly initializing a filter without adding each rule manually.

 **Be careful when using this command.**
-If a filter is already running, `setrules` will **reload the fileter erasing all existing rules** and replacing them with the rules provided in the configuration file.
+If a filter is already running, `setrules` will **reload the filter erasing all existing rules** and replacing them with the rules provided in the configuration file.

 ##### **`getrules`**
 This command takes a configuration file as argument and retrieves the rules currently used by the running filter, then writes them to the file.